20centcroak/github-cheatsheet/cheatsheet.md

           fileb.txt

 ## Information on history, commits and so on
-We have already seen previously the *git status* command whi
+We have already seen previously the *git status* command which look at the files in the working copy, in the staging area and in the version control

     git status
 >On branch master